 But don’t get me wrong.
 These are, after all, the very elements that make World Without End so enduring and entertaining.
 It hails from that overly optimistic period in history where things like a nuclear apocalypse would only be a temporary hindrance upon humanity, and every single scientific inaccuracy and sexist trope contained therein will have even the world’s worst pessimists (or “realists,” as they prefer to call themselves) giggling with glee.
 When they aren’t shaking their heads in disbelief, that is.
 It’s no On the Beach, that’s for sure ‒ but it definitely makes for an enjoyable 80 minutes if you either don’t feel like thinking or you’re just flat-out not capable of it.

-What's more, World Without End marked a real beginning for several prominent names in the film industry.
-In addition to Rod Taylor's official big-screen debut, there's a fleeting bit part by an aspiring young character actor named Strother Martin roaming about.
-Producer Walter Mirisch went on to make some of the biggest hits of the '60s and '70s, including The Pink Panther and The Great Escape.
-Famed Playboy artist Alberto Vargas receives his only screen credit here (strangely enough, he only sketched the films' sets, and not the ladies' outfits!); whereas dialogue director (and future inconic filmmaker) Sam Peckinpah receives no credit whatsoever.
+What’s more, World Without End marked a real beginning for several prominent names in the film industry.
+In addition to Rod Taylor’s official big-screen debut, there’s a fleeting bit part by an aspiring young character actor named Strother Martin roaming about.
+Producer Walter Mirisch went on to make some of the biggest hits of the ’60s and ’70s, including The Pink Panther.
+Famed Playboy artist Alberto Vargas receives his only screen credit here (strangely enough, he only sketched the films’ sets, and not the ladies’ outfits!); whereas dialogue director (and future inconic filmmaker) Sam Peckinpah receives no credit whatsoever.

 Speaking of credit due, the estate of H.G.
-Wells (also see: Time After Time) sued Allied Artists for similarities between World Without End and The Time Machine, citing plagiarism.
-And while that lawsuit may not have had much legroom in court (the movie still exists and just received a stellar new Blu-ray upgrade, after all), it is nevertheless interesting to observe the same producers of World Without End would wind up making the first official cinematic adaptation of Wells' The Time Machine in 1960.
+Wells sued Allied Artists for similarities between World Without End and The Time Machine, citing plagiarism.
+And while that lawsuit may not have had much legroom in court (the movie still exists and just received a stellar new Blu-ray upgrade, after all), it is nevertheless interesting to observe the same producers of World Without End would wind up making the first official cinematic adaptation of Wells’ The Time Machine in 1960.
 And who was it that would star in that iconic, cult classic?
 A great beefy manly hunk from Down Under (and with chest hair) by the name of Rod Taylor, of course!

 Additional credit should go to the Warner Archive Collection for their efforts in restoring and re-releasing campy cult classics like World Without End and the previously reviewed From Hell It Came.
 Like the aforementioned guilty pleasure, World Without End went through the WAC’s usual high-standards of preservation, starting with a new 2k scan of an interpositive print which was then restored for this presentation.
 And said presentation is an eye-opener for sure, especially if you’ve only seen the film via the old Best Buy Exclusive SD-DVD it was previously issued with (on a double feature with Satellite in the Sky, which I hope will be added to the WAC’s Blu-ray itinerary).